LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

       -padRight::boolean= ?\
    )

-   Returns a string representation of the decimal value formated as specified by the parameters passed to the method.
+   Returns a string representation of the decimal value formatted as specified by the parameters passed to the method.
 If no parameters are passed to the method, the string will be the decimal value with 6 places of precision.

    :param string -decimalChar:
       The character which should be used for the decimal point.
 It defaults to a